TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/mqtt-clients/eclipse-mosquitto/_index.md

 ---
 title: "Eclipse Mosquitto"
 description: ""
+aliases: [/integrations/mqtt-clients/eclipse-mosquitto]
 ---

 [Eclipse Mosquitto](https://mosquitto.org/) is a project which provides an open source MQTT broker, a C and C++ library for MQTT client implementations and the popular command line MQTT clients.

+<!--more-->

 Its lightweight MQTT protocol implementation makes it suitable for full power machines, as well as for the low power and embedded ones.

-<!--more-->

 This guide shows how to receive upstream messages and send downlink messages with the Eclipse Mosquitto command line clients and {{% tts %}} [MQTT Server]({{< ref "/integrations/mqtt" >}}).